Svetopolk/outfit7/README.md

 {"multiplayer":"disabled","user-support":"enabled","ads":"undefined"}

 ## Comments
 - services api request is POST (not GET) because it is not idempotent.
-It changes server state and after 5 retries return another result.
+It changes server state and after 5 retries returns another result.
 - 'undefined' status in response looks useful, it helps to separate the cases of refuse and tech failure
 - if user not found services api returns http code 200 with 'undefined' multiplayer status
-- if user not found admin api returns http code 400
+- if user not found admin api returns http code 404
 - 'timezone' field in status request is useless but anyway required and validated
 - delete method returns http code 200 (deleted) and 204 (nothing to delete)
-- there is configurable limit (100 by default) for method: get all users
+- there is a configurable limit on the number of items returned for the method "get all users" (100 by default)